Table of Contents

 The book is authored by Mohamed A. Waly a former Microsoft MVP.
-Here is a sneak peak of how the book cover looks like:
+Here is a sneak peek of how the book cover looks like:

-When you click on “About the reviewers” link, you will see my name:
+When you click on the “About the reviewers” link, you will see my name:

-By reading this book, you will develop a strong networking foundation for Azure virtual machines and for expanding your on-premise environment to Azure.
+By reading this book, you will develop a strong networking foundation for Azure virtual machines and for expanding your on-premises environment to Azure.

 By the end of this book, you will be able to architect your networking solutions for Azure.

 Chapter 1, Azure Virtual Networks 101, introduces Azure and its models in addition to Azure Virtual Networks and subnets, and how to create and manage them.
 By the end of the chapter, you will have learned how to automate manual tasks implemented throughout the chapter using Azure PowerShell and Azure CLI 2.0.